gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/external-idp/azure-ad.md

 Entra ID supports PKCE, and Stroom always sends an `S256` challenge, so there is nothing to configure for it.

-## Exposing an API for access tokens
+## Exposing an API for Access Tokens

 This step is what makes API authentication work, and is the Entra ID equivalent of KeyCloak's audience mapper.